spaceitup/checkout-android/README.md

 ```

 ## 3 - Show Payment Page
 The Payment SDK provides a class called PaymentUI which is used to initialise and launch the Payment Page.

-The following code samples shows how to initialise and show the Payment Page.
+Code sample how to initialise and display the Payment Page:
 ```
 // Request code to identify the response in onActivityResult() int PAYMENT_REQUEST_CODE = 1;

-// list URL obtained from your server
+// list URL obtained from your backend
 String listUrl = "<https://...>";

 // Show the Payment Page